 My first few attempts at making sauerkraut resulted in a pink, moldy mess.
 I’ve come a long way since then, creating some delicious fermented foods for my family.
 If you want to try fermenting your own vegetables but the idea of poisoning your family intimidates you, read these tips for preventing mold in fermented food.
-This post will get you one step closer on your fermentation journey.
+This post will get you one step closer to your fermentation journey.

 Although fermenting is simple, there are times when the dreaded mold happens.
 Mold can appear on the surface of your ferment for a variety of reasons.
 The tips I’ve gathered here will help ensure that the mold stays away.
 In my own experience, any time I get mold (which is actually pretty rare, so don’t be scared!), it’s because I didn’t follow one or more of these tips.